MrDevvvvv/Factor-Xa-activity-model-publication-data/README.md

-# Protocol for Generating Figure 2
+# Protocols for Generating all figures

 <p>This repository contains the workflow used to generate figures for the publication.
 For each figure, there is a subfolder with scripts and input files needed to generate each figure.</p>